cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

   httpRequest.send();
 }

-// next we have a simple callback function
+// let's use a simple callback function
 // that prints to the developer console function response_callback(data) {
   console.log(data);
 }

-// and finally, executing the requests should print the result in the console ajax_request("/", response_callback);
+// finally, executing the requests should print the result in the console ajax_request("/", response_callback);
 {% endcapture %}
 {% include code_snippet.html class="javascript" code=my_include %}